 - Angioedema or swelling under the skin, usually in the eyelids, hands, lips, or feet.

-If you experience a severe allergic reaction while taking Invokana, make sure to call your doctor right away.
+If you experience a severe allergic reaction while taking Invokana, make sure to call your physician right away.
 If you feel your symptoms are life-threatening, or if you feel you are having a medical emergency, call emergency medical service immediately.

 Invokana carries a boxed warning for the amputation of lower limbs.
 The boxed warning is the most serious warning issued by the Food and Drug Administration.